cbcrg/kallisto-nf/README.md

     $ nextflow run cbcrg/kallisto-nf --bootstrap 100

-#### `--threads`

-* Specifies the number of threads used in generating bootstraps for quantification of abundances.
-* Involved in the task: kallisto-mapping.
-* By default this is set 1.

-Example:

-    $ nextflow run cbcrg/kallisto-nf --threads 1

 #### `--output`

 * Specifies the folder where the results will be stored for the user.